ebas-submission-tool/ebas-submission-tool-docs/documentation.md

 ![error/warning message](https://raw.githubusercontent.com/richard-olav/docs-ebas-data-submission-tool/master/images/error_warning_message.png "error/warning message")

 > Errors in file header can be corrected directly in the online browser.
-It is possible to correct all errors in one batch before re-checking the file.
+It is possible to correct all errors in one batch before re-checking the file (but be aware that the session might time out, see chapter on session timeouts).
 When done with the corrections, press the **Recheck file** botton.

 ![Recheck file button](https://raw.githubusercontent.com/richard-olav/docs-ebas-data-submission-tool/master/images/recheck_file.png "Recheck file button")